AdaGold/trek/README.md

     - Should be able to see id, name, destination, continent, about, category, weeks and cost
   - **Wave 3** While viewing a single trip, you can reserve a spot
     - Use a form to submit your name to reserve a spot on the trip you are viewing
-  - **Wave 4** Organize all content into HTML tags.
-    - Further organize your HTML by grouping content using semantic HTML tags

 ## Optional Enhancements